History of Chinese immigration to Canada: Chinese Adjustment Statement Program and other policies, 1960–73

 In 1959, the Department of Citizenship and Immigration discovered a problem with immigration papers used by Chinese immigrants to enter Canada, and the Royal Canadian Mounted Police were brought in to investigate.
-Evidently, some Chinese had been entering Canada by purchasing real or fake birth certificates of Chinese-Canadian children bought and sold in Hong Kong.
-These children carrying false identity papers were referred to as paper sons.
+Some Chinese had been entering Canada by purchasing real or fake birth certificates of Chinese-Canadian children in Hong Kong.
+Children carrying false identity papers were referred to as paper sons.
 In response, Minister of Citizenship and Immigration Ellen Fairclough announced the "Chinese Adjustment Statement Program" on 9 June 1960, which granted amnesty for paper sons or daughters if they confessed to the government.
-As a result, about 12,000 paper sons came forward, until the amnesty period ended in October 1973.
+About 12,000 paper sons came forward, until the amnesty period ended in October 1973.

-Independent Chinese immigration in Canada came after Canada eliminated race and the "place of origin" section from its immigration policy in 1967.
+Independent Chinese immigration to Canada came after Canada eliminated race and the "place of origin" section from its immigration policy in 1967.
 Four years later, in 1971, an official policy of multiculturalism was implemented in efforts to tackle institutional racism.

-Many Chinese also enlisted in the Canadian forces, despite Ottawa and the BC government being unwilling to send Chinese-Canadian recruits into action, since they did not want Chinese to ask for enfranchisement after the war.
-However, with 90,000 British troops captured in the Battles of Malaya and Singapore in February 1942, Ottawa decided to send Chinese-Canadian forces in as spies to train the local guerrillas to resist the Japanese Imperial Forces in 1944.
+Many Chinese enlisted in the Canadian forces despite Ottawa and the BC government being unwilling to send Chinese-Canadian recruits into action, since they did not want Chinese to ask for enfranchisement after the war.
+However, with 90,000 British troops captured in the Battles of Malaya and Singapore in February 1942, Ottawa decided to send Chinese-Canadian forces in as spies to train the local guerrillas to resist the Japanese Imperial forces in 1944.
 These spies were nevertheless little more than a token gesture, as the outcome of World War II had been more or less decided by that time.